maciejpirog/cpp-effects/doc/quick-intro.md

-# Quick Introduction (and Comparison with Effectful Functional Programming)
+# Quick introduction (and comparison with effectful functional programming)

 [<< Back to reference manual](refman.md)